Be rewarded for your hard work.

-Lebanon Valley College offers five levels of merit-based awards to select, highly-qualified students.
+Lebanon Valley College offers five levels of merit-based awards to select, highly qualified students.
 When awarding scholarships, we consider the rigor of a student's high school curriculum in addition to her/his academic GPA and standardized test scores (optional).
 The merit-based scholarship awards are based on strength and rigor of coursework, grade-point average (GPA), class rank (if applicable), and SAT or ACT test scores (optional).
-Students applying for admission will be automatically evaluated for scholarships.
+With our LVC Scholarship Guarantee, students applying for admission will be automatically evaluated for one of five guaranteed scholarships.
 Scholarships are awarded for up to a maximum of eight semesters or until completion of the first undergraduate degree, whichever comes first.
 Students must also be making satisfactory academic progress.

-Need-based LVC grants and scholarships will be reduced if the total amount of private scholarships plus LVC grants and scholarships exceed the total amount of LVC tuition and fees.
-Contact the Financial Aid Office with any questions, 717-867-6126 or firstname.lastname@example.org.
+Need-based LVC grants and scholarships will be reduced if the total amount of private scholarships plus LVC grants and scholarships exceeds the total amount of LVC tuition and fees.
+Contact the Financial Aid Office with any questions.

 Awarded to children of alumni who graduated from the College.
 The amount is $2,500 per year, for a maximum per-student benefit of $10,000 over the course of four years.
 A student may only receive one Child of Alumni Award even if both parents/stepparents are graduates.
 Eligible students must be enrolled full-time and pursuing her/ his first bachelor's degree.